MicrosoftDocs/azure-management-docs/articles/azure-arc/resource-bridge/troubleshoot-resource-bridge.md

 ### No such host - dp.kubernetesconfiguration.azure.com

-An error that contains `dial tcp: lookup westeurope.dp.kubernetesconfiguration.azure.com: no such host` while deploying Arc resource bridge means that the configuration dataplane is currently unavailable in the specified region.
+An error that contains `dial tcp: lookup westeurope.dp.kubernetesconfiguration.azure.com: no such host` while deploying Arc resource bridge means that the configuration data plane is currently unavailable in the specified region.
 The service may be temporarily unavailable.
-Wait for the service to be available and then retry the deployment.
+Wait for the service to be available, then retry the deployment.

 ### Proxy connect tcp - No such host for Arc resource bridge required URL

-An error that contains an Arc resource bridge required URL with the message `proxyconnect tcp: dial tcp: lookup http: no such host` indicates that DNS is not able to resolve the URL.
-The error may look similar to the example below, where the required URL is `https://msk8s.api.cdp.microsoft.com`:
+An error that contains an Arc resource bridge required URL with the message `proxyconnect tcp: dial tcp: lookup http: no such host` indicates that DNS is unable to resolve the URL.
+The error may look similar to this example, where the required URL is `https://msk8s.api.cdp.microsoft.com`:

 `Error:  { _errorCode_: _InvalidEntityError_, _errorResponse_: _{\n\_message\_: \_Post \\\_https://msk8s.api.cdp.microsoft.com/api/v1.1/contents/default/namespaces/default/names/arc-appliance-stable-catalogs-ext/versions/latest?action=select\\\_: POST https://msk8s.api.cdp.microsoft.com/api/v1.1/contents/default/namespaces/default/names/arc-appliance-stable-catalogs-ext/versions/latest?action=select giving up after 6 attempt(s): Post \\\_https://msk8s.api.cdp.microsoft.com/api/v1.1/contents/default/namespaces/default/names/arc-appliance-stable-catalogs-ext/versions/latest?action=select\\\_: proxyconnect tcp: dial tcp: lookup http: no such host\_\n}_ }`

-This error can occur if the DNS settings provided during deployment aren't correct or there's a problem with the DNS server(s).
-You can check if your DNS server is able to resolve the url by running the following command from the management machine or a machine that has access to the DNS server(s):
+This error can occur if the DNS settings provided during deployment aren't correct or there's a problem with the DNS servers.
+You can check if your DNS server is able to resolve the url by running the following command from the management machine or a machine that has access to the DNS servers:

 ```
 nslookup